Digital Hearing Aids: Advanced & More Powerful Than Before!

 Lively provides support from trained audiologists that use video chat to help solve any problems.
 They have a 100-day money-back guarantee and two years of free follow up and damage cover.

 Users of these hearing aids mention that they get excellent sound in many types of environments and they can adjust the settings according to their needs.
-The hearing aids are designed to conservatively use power and can be charged while not using at night, but the rechargeable batteries can be substituted with zinc-air batteries until the unit can be recharged.
+The hearing aids are designed to use power conservatively and can be charged while not using at night, still, the rechargeable batteries can be substituted with zinc-air batteries until the unit can be recharged.

 Popular Widex Models: